aryan1306/go-short-urls/README.md

 **Endpoint:** `GET /:url`

 - Replace `:url` with the shortened URL key
-- Returns a 301 permanent redirect to the original URL
+- Returns a 301 permanent redirect to the original URL provided
 - Returns 404 if the URL is not found

 ## Project Structure